bf2fc6cc711aee1a0c2a/ffm-fleet-manager-go-template/docs/populating-configuration.md

-> NOTE some step in this document might refers to Red Hat internal components that you do not have access to
+> NOTE some step in this document might refer to Red Hat internal components that you do not have access to

 # Populating Configuration

-# Populating Required Configuration

-1. Take note of your organization's `external_id` (your Red Hat Account's Organization ID).
-One way to retrieve your organization's `external_id` is by logging in to OpenShift Cluster Manager (OCM) using its CLI tool: Log in (see https://github.com openshift-online/ocm-cli#log-in) and then run the `ocm whoami` command and take note of the `.organization.external_id` attribute
-2. Add your organization's `external_id` (your Red Hat Account's Organization ID) to the [Quota Management List Configurations](quota-management-list-configuration.md) if you need to create STANDARD dinosaur instances.
-Follow the guide in [Quota Management List Configurations](access-control.md).
-3. Follow the guide in [Access Control Configurations](access-control.md) to configure access control as required.
+The document describes how to prepare Fleet Manager to be able to start by populating its configurations.

+Follow all subsections to get a bootable Fleet Manager server.

 ## Interacting with the Fleet Manager API